 Objective

-We review experimental studies of confidence in medical diagnosis: what factors determine clinicians’ confidence in diagnostic decisions, and how confidence affects diagnosis and treatment.
+We reviewed experimental studies of confidence in medical diagnosis: what factors determine clinicians’ confidence in diagnostic decisions, and how confidence affects diagnosis and treatment.
 The results of 79 empirical studies were synthesised to establish broad findings across medical subdisciplines.

 Design